The Dr. Thomas L. Marberry

 Dr. Thomas L. Marberry

 In 1966, Dr. Marberry accepted Christ in the Fellowship Free Will Baptist Church of Bryan.
 He attended Oklahoma Bible College (now Randall University), Baylor University, and Southwestern Baptist Theological Seminary.
-He holds a Ph.D. in Religion with a New Testament concentration from Baylor University.
-He answered the call to preach while a student at Randall and has over 24 years of experience in pastoral ministry.
+He earned a Ph.D. in Religion with a New Testament concentration from Baylor University.
+He answered the call to preach while a student at Randall and had over 24 years of experience in pastoral ministry.

 Dr. Marberry served as Vice President for Academic Affairs at Hillsdale Free Will Baptist College (now Randall University) from 1983-1989 and 2008-2013.
-He currently serves as Distinguished Professor of New Testament.
-During his years at Randall, Dr. Marberry has taught courses in Greek, theology, church history, and other subjects.
-His third commentary (Gospel of Luke) is set to be published by Randall House Publications in 2019.
-He has also written a number of articles and book reviews that have been published in Free Will Baptist publications.
+He currently served as Distinguished Professor of New Testament.
+During his years at Randall, Dr. Marberry taught courses in Greek, theology, church history, and other subjects.
+His third commentary (Gospel of Luke) was published by Randall House Publications in 2019.
+He also wrote a number of articles and book reviews that have been published in Free Will Baptist publications.

-Dr. Marberry and his wife, Wilma, are members of the First Free Will Baptist Church of Oklahoma City, where he currently serves as pastor.
-He is also very involved in the Hispanic ministry both in the local church and at the denominational level.
+Dr. Marberry and his wife, Wilma, were members of the First Free Will Baptist Church of Oklahoma City, where he served as pastor.
+He was very involved in the Hispanic ministry both in the local church and at the denominational level.
 For nine years, Dr. Marberry served as president of El Seminario Biblico La Cruz in Reynosa, Tamaulipas, Mexico.

-Dr. Marberry's impact on students over the decades cannot be overestimated, and it is with great appreciation that we honor him with renaming of this scholarship.
+Dr. Marberry's impact on students over the decades cannot be overestimated, and it is with great appreciation that we honor his faithfulness to Christ by renaming this scholarship.

 "Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest."
 (Matthew 9:38)